Becoming B'nei Mitzvah

 Three months before "game time," your child will transition to meeting with Cantor Braun for continued preparation.

-Throughout their b'nei mitzvah preparation, your child will consult with Rabbi Till in the drafting of a d'var Torah (or drash).
+Throughout their b'nei mitzvah preparation, your child will consult with Rabbi Zohar in the drafting of a d'var Torah (or drash).
 During this b’nei mitzvah “speech,” students relate the significance of their Torah and Haftarah portions and thank the people - generally the clergy and their parents - who have supported them in becoming b'nei mitzvah.
+They may also describe their Mitzvah Project.

 Preparation "tools" at your child's disposal will include: